Overview

 STS offers a variety of high-quality, timely, and relevant opportunities for in-person and online learning.
 These include conferences, webinars, e-learning modules, and online courses.
 Some of these opportunities are available for free; others require purchase.
 STS members receive discounts on programs offered for purchase.

-The quarterly STS Early Career Webinar Series provides fundamental information for successful career development in an out of the operating room.
+Brought to you by the STS Workforce on Career Development, the quarterly STS Early Career Journey Webinar Series provides fundamental information for successful career development in an out of the operating room.
 Surgeons from academic, private practice and hospital settings share practical information and personal insights on a broad range of topics from how to negotiate a contract and manage one’s finances to coping with second victim syndrome and supporting one’s OR team.
 These learning opportunities will help early careerists land the job they want, deliver the highest quality patient care, develop leadership skills, make smart strategic career decision, and connect and network with other surgeons.

 Blogs and Publications